Hello, We’re nap inc.

 1999

-Founded nap, a small pet supply store in central Okayama, specializing in premium dog goods and food.
+Founded nap, a pet supply store selling dog goods and premium dog food.

 2005